vzellweg/physics-synth/README.md

 Yeah I realized the visual delay effect I wanted would require me to write a shader, which is a little beyond the scope of this project.
 Also, I could not get the feedback example from the three.js documentation to work as I wanted it to.

 I looked into making breakable objects, but the work involved with that is pretty lengthy so I did not end up pursuing it.
-It would have been cool to be able to slice the balls by clicking them.
+It would have been cool to be able to slice the spheres by clicking them.

 #### What did I learn?

 How to manipulate frequencies in Tone.js, it's pretty straightforward and makes me want to try out a musical microtuning project sometime.

+### Day 3

 ## Attributions